Week 9: Input devices

 Correct Grove jumper routing with labeled pins

-Wiring we powered up happily.
+Wiring we powered after checking pin order.

 Incorrect Grove jumper routing warning layout